 - 1. Turn OFF the computer and unplug the power cord. - 2.
 Remove the battery. - 3.
-Short the two pads for a few seconds. - 4.
+Place a jumper cap over the pins for a few seconds to short the jumper.
+Remove the jumper cap. - 4.
 Re-install the battery. - 5.
 Plug the power cord and turn ON the computer. - 6.
 Hold down the key during the boot process and enter BIOS setup to re-enter data.